 Chester’s Barn Educational Program

 In 2014, Horse Helpers rescued a young miniature horse with stringhalt (a neurological disease that limits the range of movement in a horse’s back legs).
-Chester, named after Chester on “Gunsmoke” because of his limp, captured the heart of one volunteer in particular who liked to write, Tom Pace.
-The result was the collaborative publication of a children’s book titled, Chester’s Barn.
-Out of Chester’s arrival and Tom’s vision emerged a program that allows children to learn traditional classroom lessons in nontraditional ways.
-The story also emphasizes life lessons like empathy, tolerance, responsibility, family and loss.
-Read to children of all ages, the Chester’s Barn Educational Program primarily focuses on 4th graders.
-This provides a 3-day long, best practices program on equine and humane community building.
+Named after Chester on “Gunsmoke” because of his limp, Chester captured the heart of one of our volunteers, Tom Pace.
+Tom’s love for writing and Chester’s struggles inspired the collaborative publication of the children’s book, Chester’s Barn.
+What emerged was a program that allows children to learn traditional classroom lessons in a fun new way.

-Additionally the program promotes the connections between loving care of animals and loving care of people.
+In 2017 and again in 2020, the Anne Cannon Trust awarded us a three-year grant commitment of $5000 a year.
+This gave us the ability to enhance the best practices of the program and improve its quality and reach.
+The program promotes the connections between loving care of animals and loving care of people.
 Horse Helpers found an avenue to teach children about equine rescue, about equine in general, and about compassionate human-to-human engagement through human-to-animal bonds.
 We also open the door for children to speak out if they see animal abuse and to speak out if they themselves are being abused.
-These concepts are masterfully and carefully crafted by Pace to provide strong, deep, and lasting educational moments.
+These concepts are masterfully and carefully crafted by Dr. Tommy Pace to provide strong, deep, and lasting educational moments.